-- Possession or use of a weapon on school property

-- Possession or use of explosives and/or burning devices (capable of causing bodily harm)

-- Possession of alcohol, drugs, or other types of controlled substances

-- Assault on a school employee (violent act)

-- Committing any other offense which the principal may judge to fall within this category (ex.
-Any act committed in the community that adversely affects the school climate)

-- Other severe actions
+- Refusal to submit to a reasonable school search - Possession or use of a weapon on school property - Possession or use of explosives and/or burning devices (capable of causing bodily harm) - Possession of alcohol, drugs, or other types of controlled substances - Assault on a school employee (violent act) - Committing any other offense which the principal may judge to fall within this category (ex.
+Any act committed in the community that adversely affects the school climate) - Other severe actions

 - Out of School Suspension (10 days)

-- Police called, charges may be filed
+- Police called; charges may be filed.

 - Possible Alternative School placement and/or Expulsion

-- Possession of an unknown substance

-- Pending determination of lab results:

-- Out of School Suspension (10 days)

-- Police called, charges may be filled

-- Alternative School placement and/or Expulsion

-- Possession of a known or unknown substance with the intent to distribute

-- o Pending determination of lab results:

-- Out of School Suspension (10 days)

-- If prescription medication (non-controlled),

-- Police called, charges may be filled

-- Alternative School placement

-- If prescription medication (controlled) or illegal drug,

-- Police called, charges may be filled

-- Alternative School placement and/or Expulsion

-The principal may use administrative discretion as necessary during discipline process, as deemed appropriate
+The principal may use administrative discretion as necessary during discipline process, as deemed appropriate.